Date of Graduation

 Dr. Stefan Rowniak

-Dr. Susan Pauly-O'Neil
+Dr. Susan Pauly-O'Neill

 The School-based health center (SBHC) has become a means to improve access to health care among school-aged children.
 These health centers offer on-campus support to students suffering from minor, chronic, and acute health problems.
 Historically, the SBHC has provided access to health services for children facing financial, and geographic barriers (Council on School Health, 2012).
 The stresses felt by these children often manifest as changes in physical, and emotional wellbeing.
 The San Francisco Council for the Homeless stated that without the support of school-based health professionals, it would be virtually impossible for these students to get an education (The San Francisco Plan to Abolish Chronic Homelessness, 2004; San Francisco Ten-Year Planning Council, 2004).